For Uganda’s Vanishing Glacier, Time Is Working Out

 Enock Bwambale paused on the lip of a dying glacier, his blunt nostril slanted right down to scan the rocks, then shouted to his fellow information, Uziah Kule, that the ice was too cool to stroll on.
-Hacking his axe into the brittle floor, he twisted in an ice screw so I may rappel down the cussed face of Stanley Glacier in Uganda’s Rwenzori Nationwide Park, a UNESCO World Heritage web site on the border with the Democratic Republic of Congo.
+Hacking his ax into the brittle floor, he twisted in an ice screw so I may rappel down the cussed face of Stanley Glacier in Uganda’s Rwenzori Nationwide Park, a UNESCO World Heritage website on the border with the Democratic Republic of Congo.

 Safely descending, our small group took within the view of Mount Stanley: Margherita Peak – at greater than 16,700 toes (5,100 meters), the third-highest level in Africa – and Alexandra Peak, between which lies the Stanley Glacier.
 I turned my digital camera round and tried to mix a photograph of Vittorio Sella, who captured the surreal peaks of the moon in the course of the first profitable European summit try, in 1906.
 However a recent equal was not possible: Sella had taken the photograph from atop a wholesome glacier that towered over my head.